alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/0072314f-52df-48c3-b5d8-19464d17aeaf)

-> ****Analysis:**** The top 5 most frequent artists in 2023 are Bad Bunny, Taylor Swift, The Weeknd, SZA, and Kendrick Lamar, with tracks ranging from 23 to 40 each.
+> ****Analysis:**** The top 5 most frequent artists in 2023 are Bad Bunny, Taylor Swift, The Weeknd, SZA, and Kendrick Lamar, with tracks ranging from 23 to 40.

 <br>